What Is a High-Yield Savings Account and How Do You Pick One? We Explain

 What Is a High-Yield Savings Account?

-As of Jan.
-18, 2022, the national average interest rate for saving accounts was just 0.06%.
-But high-yield savings accounts can have interest rates of 0.6% —10 times what a traditional savings account might earn.
+As of January 2023, the national average interest rate for saving accounts is 0.30% — pretty solid after years of interest rates in the single digits.
+But high-yield savings accounts typically boast even higher rates than what a traditional savings account might earn.

-For the past couple years, interest rates have been historically low.
-That means it costs less to borrow money, but the interest rates attached to savings accounts and CDs are also depressed.
+For the past couple years, interest rates were historically low.
+That means it cost less to borrow money, but the interest rates attached to savings accounts and CDs were also depressed.

-During periods of higher interest rates, a high-yield savings account can pay interest of 2% or even 3%.
+These days, a high-yield savings account can pay interest of 2% or even up to 5%.

 How You Should Use a High-Yield Savings Account